-The other half believe it is something a person determines for themselves according to their personal feelings or sexual attractions.
+The other half believe it is something a person determines for themselves according to

 Girls

 have a less

-traditional view
+traditional view of

-of marriage than
+marriage than

 boys.

 48% of teens globally believe marriage should not be exclusively between a man and a woman.